A candid conversation with the founder of tatourammou, a sustainable line of accessories made in Greece

 Using the skin, hair, bones, nails and guts of this animal is the most respectful thing you can do.
 Nature was generous enough to provide us with everything.
 Before we started exploiting and harassing it tho these extents, it was considered appreciative and respectful to make the most out of it.

-Your collections have major Do you have a personal spiritual practice?
+Your collections have a majorly mystical vibe.
+Do you have a personal spiritual practice?

 I think nature is my primal mystical practise.
 The sea always calms me, and the clean air allows me to breath as hard as i can to clean my lungs from the polluted atmosphere of the city.
 Animals.
 All of them, from the smallest to the biggest, they inspire me.
 They amaze me.
 Their colours, how they blend, their patterns, their feathers, their eyes, beaks and paws.
 The ways they interact with each other.
 Flowers, grass, weeds, trees, pebbles, sand, soil, stone, water..
 I can observe nature for hours, how everything works.
 How beautiful and spectacular it is.
 It is never symmetrical or absolutely perfect but it is rich and real and fluid and bright and vivid and dark and rigid, all together blending into one image that always looks beautiful and unique.
 An image that can never be replicated.
 Clean and untouched..
 It makes me cry so often, the majesty of it..